1921-1922 a s

 In 1936 they finished a point behind Manchester United to secure promotion to Division One for the first time.
 The following seasons they finished 2nd (1937), 4th (1938) and 3rd (1939) in the First Division.
 Who knows what the club might have achieved if World War Two had not intervened?

 In 1946, Charlton lost to Derby County in the first post-war FA Cup Final.
 At the post match dinner manager Jimmy Seed assured the players that they could win the cup the following year.
 And so they did, beating Burnley in extra time.
-The team crest of the period, when they were known as "The Robins," was worn in the league but not the FA Cup Final that season.
+The team crest of the period, when they were known as "The Robins," was worn in the 1946 final and the following league season but, curiously, not their victorious 1947 final in which the team changed into white shirts.

 In 1957 Charlton were relegated to Division Two where they remained for the next 15 years.
 Between 1964 and 1966 the players turned out in a smart all-white kit with red shoulder flashes.
 The Catford debacle aside, this is the only time that the club has abandoned the traditional plain red shirt format.
 The familiar hand and sword badge was designed in 1963 and first appeared on this smart white strip.
 The image evokes the club's nickname at the time, "The Valiants."